zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

     This layout includes the `main.css` stylesheet and `main.js` JavaScript file in your application.

-4. Start the Rails server:
+4. Start the Zoisite server:

     ```bash
     $ bin/rails server